 For example, launch the Model Optimizer for the TensorFlow* AlexNet model and embed

 If both mean and scale values are specified, the mean is subtracted first and then the scale is applied regardless of the order of options

-in the command-line.
+in the command line.
 Input values are divided by the scale value(s).
-If the
+If also

 reverse_input_channels will be applied first, then